dain20000222/Author_verification/README.md

 ### Training the models
 #### Prerequisites
 Ensure you have Python installed on your system.
 This project is tested on Python 3.8+.
-You can download it from [Here](python.org).

 #### Training GRU model
 - Installation and Setup for GRU Authorship Verification Model